-key41 - a filter to list an HP-41 key assignment file
+key41 - list an HP-41 key assignment file

 key41 -?

-key41 is a filter which produces a listing of an HP-41 key assignment file.
-The key definitions are read from standard input, and a human-readable listing is produced on standard output.
+key41 produces a listing of a HP-41 key assignment file, which may be a either a LIF or a raw file.
+The key definitions are read from standard input or the file specified by the command line parameter INPUTFILE , and a human-readable listing is produced on standard output.

 In general, assignments are displayed based on how they behave when stored in the HP-41 program memory (and to a lesser extent when they are executed in RUN mode), rather than how they are previewed on the HP-41 display.